eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 > [!NOTE]
 > Please note that OpenId4VP uses Presentation Exchange, to allow an RP/Verifier to describe the presentation
 > requirements, which depends on JSON Path expressions.
 On the other hand, the `present` function shown above expects
-> either a set of JSON Pointers or a JSON Pointer predicate.
-We consider that bridging those two (JSON Path & Pointer)
+> either a set of Claim Paths, or a JSON Pointer predicate.
+We consider that bridging those (Claim Path, JSON Path,
-> should be left outside the scope of this library.
+> and JSON Pointer) should be left outside the scope of this library.

 ## Presentation Verification